python/cpython/Doc/library/argparse.rst

-:mod:`argparse` --- Parser for command line options, arguments and sub-commands
+:mod:`argparse` --- Parser for command-line options, arguments and sub-commands
 ===============================================================================

 .. module:: argparse
-   :synopsis: Command-line option and argument parsing library.
+   :synopsis: Command-line option and argument-parsing library.
 .. moduleauthor:: Steven Bethard <steven.bethard@gmail.com>
 .. versionadded:: 2.7
 .. sectionauthor:: Steven Bethard <steven.bethard@gmail.com>

-The :mod:`argparse` module makes it easy to write user friendly command line interfaces.
+The :mod:`argparse` module makes it easy to write user-friendly command-line interfaces.
 The program defines what arguments it requires, and :mod:`argparse` will figure out how to parse those out of :data:`sys.argv`.
 The :mod:`argparse` module also automatically generates help and usage messages and issues errors